 learn strategies, such as positive reinforcement, to improve a child's

-self-advocacy skills.
+self-advocacy.
 Behavior therapy is more helpful when used with medicine

-than it is when used by itself.
+than when used by itself.

 Some children with ADHD also have other